NEW YORK (AP) — More playmakers, better depth and flashy speed had the New York Jets feeling optimistic about their offense.

-The 37-year-old Flacco — filling in for the injured Zach Wilson — took the brunt of the criticism from fans and some media after the game, mainly for being unable to lift an offense that needed a spark.
+The 37-year-old Flacco — filling in for the injured Zach Wilson — took the brunt of the criticism from fans and some media after the game, mainly for not being able to lift an offense that needed a spark.
 And that’s despite throwing the ball a whopping 59 times.
 But time and time again, mistakes detonated drives — and it wasn’t just the quarterback.

 Flacco said the offense just couldn’t get into a rhythm, and there were plenty of reasons why.
 There was an interception when the intended receiver slipped on the wet MetLife Stadium turf.
 There was a fumble, including one by rookie running back Breece Hall; several dropped passes, including a wide-open Michael Carter in the end zone; costly penalties; and missed opportunities.